Indiana Farm Bureau Insurance inside story blog logoIndiana Farm Bureau Insurance Inside Story Blog Logo

 Older couple safely grilling outside

 Having a cookout in your backyard is not only a fun activity, but it is perfect for hanging out with family and friends and enjoying the beautiful weather Indiana has to offer.
-Hoosiers all over the state will soon be planning celebrations in warm weather by hosting festivities and hangouts with friends, family and neighbors.
+Hoosiers all over the state will soon be planning celebrations in the warmer weather by hosting festivities and hangouts with friends, family and neighbors.
 While your cookouts should be fun get-togethers, they should also follow safety precautions so that everyone stays safe while having a great time!

 What are the top safety tips while maneuvering a grill?